yaraalaa0/cluedo_robot_erl3/README.md

 There are, also, four possible events (state transitions):
 - **reached:** indicating that the robot reached its target position
 - **got a hint:** indicating that the robot received a hint (whether it is valid or not)
-- **collected 3 hints:** indicating that the robot collected 3 hints
+- **collected 3 hints:** indicating that the robot collected 3 hints at least
 - **hyp_non_correct:** indicating that the robot checked the current hypotheses and none of them was correct.